 The Pennant Group, Inc. (herein referred to as "Pennant," the "Company," "it," or "its"), is a holding company with no direct operating assets, employees or revenue.
 The Company, through its independent operating subsidiaries, provides healthcare services across the post-acute care continuum.
-As of June 30, 2020, the Company's subsidiaries operated 67 home health, hospice and home care agencies and 54 senior living communities located in Arizona, California, Colorado, Idaho, Iowa, Montana, Nevada, Oklahoma, Oregon, Texas, Utah, Washington, Wisconsin and Wyoming.
+As of September 30, 2020, the Company's subsidiaries operated 72 home health, hospice and home care agencies and 54 senior living communities located in Arizona, California, Colorado, Idaho, Iowa, Montana, Nevada, Oklahoma, Oregon, Texas, Utah, Washington, Wisconsin and Wyoming.

 On October 1, 2019, The Ensign Group, Inc. (NASDAQ: ENSG) ("Ensign" or the "Parent") completed the separation of Pennant (the "Spin-Off").
-To accomplish the Spin-Off, Ensign contributed all of its home health and hospice and substantially all of its senior living businesses into Pennant and distributed to Ensign's stockholders all of the outstanding shares of Pennant common stock.
+To accomplish the Spin-Off, Ensign contributed all of its home health and hospice and substantially all of its senior living businesses into Pennant.
 Each Ensign stockholder received a distribution of one share of Pennant's common stock for every two shares of Ensign's common stock, plus cash in lieu of fractional shares.
-Additionally, the noncontrolling interest was converted into shares of Pennant at the established conversion ratio.
+The noncontrolling interest was converted into shares of Pennant at the established conversion ratio.
 As a result of the Spin-Off on October 1, 2019, Pennant began trading as an independent company on the NASDAQ under the symbol "PNTG."